bitmakerlabs/wdi-october-2017/08-programming-fundamentals-collections-and-iteration/build-files/markdown/LESSON.md

 Here you'll find a list of useful array methods and how to use them.

+---

+for: alexa readme slides

+layout: true

 # Arrays

 ## Enumerable

+---

+for: alexa readme slides

 Notice on the left hand side of the Array documentation, there's a subtle *Included Modules* section which lists: `Enumerable`

+--

 This means that the `Enumerable` functionality has been *Mixed In* (aka included) in the `Array` class.

+--

 In computer science,  `Enumerable` means *able to be counted*.

+---

+for: alexa readme slides

 The reason it's a separate module is because other types of collections also include `Enumerable`.

+--

 For example, the `Hash` data type also includes `Enumerable`.

+--

+for: alexa readme slides

 It makes sense to keep our code *DRY* (Don't - Repeat - Yourself), and therefore they've separated like-functionality into a separate module that can be used over and over again in different collection types.

+---

+for: alexa readme slides

 When looking up documentation on arrays, you'll want to look at both the Array documention and the Enumerable documentation:

+--

 ### Array docs

 [https://ruby-doc.org/core-2.4.1/Array.html](https://ruby-doc.org/core-2.4.1/Array.html)

+--

 ### Enumerable docs

 [https://ruby-doc.org/core-2.4.1/Enumerable.html](https://ruby-doc.org/core-2.4.1/Enumerable.html)

+---

+for: alexa readme slides

+layout: true

 # Arrays

+---

+for: alexa readme slides

 ## Creating An Array

+--

 Use square brackets `[]` to create an array.

+--

 For example, here we create an empty array and store it in a new variable `my_array`.